-- Mail routing and flow rules: Route and filter emails by domain, region, keywords, subject line, and other parameters.
+- Mail routing and flow rules: Routes and filters emails by domain, region, keywords, subject line, and other parameters.

-- Reporting and logging: Audit logs, web-based reports, and message tracing provide visibility into email activity.
+- Reporting and logging: Audits logs, web-based reports, and message tracing, providing email activity visibility.

-- SLAs and support: A spam effectiveness SLA of >99% and a virus detection/blocking SLA of 100%.
+- Service Level Agreements (SLAs) and support: Offers a spam effectiveness SLA of >99% and a virus detection/blocking SLA of 100%.

-A full list of EOP capabilities is available here.
+A complete list of EOP capabilities is available here.

-Microsoft describes Advanced Threat Protection (ATP) as an add-on security offering that safeguards organizations against malicious threats posed by email messages, links (URLs), and collaboration tools.
-Organizations pay for ATP as part of the E5 O365 license, with two ATP plans available to choose from.
+Microsoft Defender is an add-on security offering that safeguards against malicious threats posed by email messages, links (URLs), and collaboration tools.
+Organizations pay for Defender as part of the E5 O365 license; two Defender plans are available.

-- Safe attachments and links: Protects against zero-day malware with dynamic analysis.
-Provides time-of-click verification for all URLs.
+- Safe attachments and links: Protects against zero-day malware with dynamic analysis and provides time-of-click verification for all URLs.

 - SharePoint, OneDrive, and Teams support: Identifies and blocks malicious files on team sites and document libraries for cross-platform protection.

-- ATP anti-phishing protection: Applies machine learning models for advanced phishing protection.
+- Anti-phishing protection: Applies machine learning models for advanced phishing protection.